AnimatedCircuits/ACRackModulesPreview/README.md

 The other one let you control all the oscillator's parameters and enjoy the *Knigh Rider* LEDs.
 You have to *see see* it !

 Note that these modules are monophonic.

+The [wiki pages](https://github.com/AnimatedCircuits/ACRackModulesPreview/wiki) give explanations regarding the modules.

+## Install
+Go to the [releases page](https://github.com/AnimatedCircuits/ACRackModulesPreview/releases) and download the zip file corresponding to the target OS and move it to the appropriate folder
+* On Mac Os : Documents/Rack/plugins-v1
+* On Windows : My Documents/Rack/plugins-v1
+* On Linux : home directory/.Rack/plugins-v1